wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ```

 Select one of your kubernetes nodes that you are fine with losing service if it is offline (for example kubenode3):

+Make sure it is the same pod on which ingress-nginx is running:

+1. Run `d kubectl get nodes -owide`
+2. See on which node `ingress-nginx` is running
+3. Get the IP of this pod by running `ip address` on that pod
+4. Use that IP for $KUBENODEIP

 ```
 export KUBENODE1IP=<your.kubernetes.node.ip>
 ```